 The client recognized their need for more comprehensive change management, so they asked us to fill in the gaps.
 We developed a robust communication plan to supplement the vendor’s communication approach.

-Change Management Sponsor Checklist
+Your Change Sponsor Checklist

-Understanding the Role: Change Sponsors vs. Project Managers
+1. Understand the Role: Change Sponsors vs. Project Managers

 Project managers are responsible for handling the day-to-day tasks required to keep the implementation afloat.
 They manage short-term expectations, keep budgets and timelines on track, and resolve issues as they occur.

-Identifying an Effective Change Sponsor
+2. Identify an Effective Change Sponsor

 • Able to clearly articulate a vision